 Your cycling day is an integral part of the tour.
 Getting to your evening destination is at least half the fun.
 Most tours average 35 miles per day (60 km,) and you should plan on 4 to 6 hours depending on how many stops you make.
 You may want a leisurely lunch or like to stop at antique shops or take pictures along the way.
 We can often make a custom tour with shorter or longer daily distances if you like.

 If you are uncertain about your ability for these tours please contact us with your concerns.
 We will be happy to advise you

-“Reservation/Contact” tab select “Reservations” on the drop down menu and follow the directions to complete the form which will take you through to the end, the payment page.
+On our website select “Contact/PMT/RSVP” tab select “Reservations” on the drop down menu and follow the directions to complete the form which will take you through to the end, the payment page.
 We use Stripe as our credit card processor.
+You will receive an auto email response from Stripe and Independent Tourist separately.
 If you have any problems or questions please contact us at

 (309) 264-4514 or (866) 269-9913.

 Personal checks drawn on US banks will also be accepted.
 Payments by check must be received at least 45 days before the beginning of your tour.